The Concentration Conversation

 • Strategic Selling

-These five strategies can be deployed individually, yet a better way of approaching this framework is to think about each letter as a bucket we are filling up to address clients’ goals, risk tolerance, and potential constraints.
+These five strategies can be deployed individually, yet a better way of approaching this framework is to think about each letter as a bucket we are filling up to address and align with different client goals.

 • Hold: This is the first bucket a client needs to define.
 We need to establish how much of a concentrated stock, if any, a client wants to maintain ownership of.
 You are helping clients determine a prudent hold target and how the position may impact risk and long-term financial goals.

-• Planned Giving: With planned giving, there are two conversations to be had:
+• Planned Giving: With planned giving, there are a few conversations to be had:

 • First is the funding source.
-By funding philanthropy with concentrated stock, you avoid capital gain recognition and keep a client’s cash on hand.
+By funding philanthropic initiatives with concentrated stock, clients avoid capital gain recognition and keep cash on hand.

-• The second consideration is the type of charitable giving vehicle:
+• The second is the type of charitable giving vehicle: whether that is direct giving or through a split interest vehicle.

-• Exchange Funds: for qualified clients, Exchange Fund offer a path to immediate diversification without triggering a taxable event.
-They are often funded with a client’s most appreciated tax lots.
-Because we are deferring the client’s largest gain, they’re benefiting from the power of compounding on that deferred taxation.
-This may make exchange funds a great fit for longer-term investment goals or for estate planning.
+• Exchange Funds: For qualified clients, Exchange Funds and other limited partnerships utilizing long/short investment techniques may offer a path to diversification without triggering a taxable event.
+These funds are often funded with a client’s most appreciated tax lots.
+Because we are deferring the client’s largest gain, they’re benefiting from the power of compounding on that tax deferral.
+This may make exchange funds a great fit for longer-term investment goals or estate planning.

 • Strategic Selling: This is the process of prioritizing specific tax lots when selling to minimize the upfront tax consequences.
-It also opens the door to discuss staged Selling doesn’t need to be a rip the band aid off exercise, it can be selling over multiple tax years to spread out the tax friction over time.
+It also opens the door to discuss staged diversification.
+Selling doesn’t need to be a rip the band-aid off exercise, it can be selling over multiple tax years to spread out the tax friction over time.

 When you are having a conversation about selling, you are really having a conversation about asset allocation.
-How will the after-tax proceeds be redeployed once the stock has been sold?
-This is a perfect time to educate clients on how incorporating systematic tax loss harvesting into their asset allocation can create an offset for the ongoing gain realization.
+How will the after-tax proceeds be redeployed once the stock is sold?
+This is a perfect time to educate clients on how incorporating systematic tax loss harvesting into their asset allocation can create an offset for capital gain realization.
 This is often accomplished through direct indexing.

-Think of HOPES as diversification of your diversification strategies.
+Think of the HOPES framework as diversification of your diversification strategy.

 There is no silver bullet or single solution to address the complex planning objectives of high-net-worth clients.
-Transform these client conversations from piecemeal solutions to the HOPES framework.
-It gives clients a blueprint for balancing conviction, risk, and investment goals.
+Transform client conversations from piecemeal solutions to the HOPES framework, and provide clients a blueprint for balancing conviction, risk and investment goals.

 Concentrated positions can carry emotional and financial risk, yet thoughtful planning and diversification strategies can help clients tax-efficiently align portfolios with their long-term goals.
 Explore a framework to deploy both standalone and combined strategies for diversification.